Email marketing strategies and their effectiveness change every year.

 Use marketing automation to send your emails at the best time and make them relevant.

-Try more engaging content formats like videos, graphics (e.g. GIFs or interactive content), and personalization.
+Try more engaging content formats like videos, graphics (e.g. GIFs or interactive content), user-generated content, and personalization.

 Use these email tactics to enhance your current email marketing program, but remember newsletters or broadcasts also deliver a lot of value – and probably generate a significant portion of your sales revenue, too.